maksgor/repo-replicatior/README.md

 is the current one).

-This application can replicate any other repository you specify, if only this repository is template (there is a flag under the repository name field on the Settings page).
+This application can replicate any other repository you specify, if only this repository is a template (there is a flag under the repository name field on the Settings page).

+## Deploy

+This app is deployed with heroku and is available at https://repo-replicator.herokuapp.com .

+To avoid secrets in a repo, they are read from environment when deployed on heroku.

+But, at the same time, if you want to deploy it at another platform, such as Kubernetes, you can easily mount volume with secrets file to a container, and set the full path to the file under the key `CONFIG_PATH` in container environment.